 A thorough understanding of the characteristics of network flows on modern mobile devices is critical to the seamless migration of flows.
 We next report a first-of-itskind study based on detailed network flow traces from 27 iPhone 3GS users.
-The characterization provides key insights for our design, as described in Section 4.
+The characterization provides key insights for our design, as described in Section IV.

-3.1 iPhone Field Trace Collection
+A. iPhone Field Trace Collection

-We gathered real-life network traces from 27 iPhone 3GS users over the course of 3 months by installing logging software we developed, called LiveLab [34].
-We chose the iPhone because it represents the cutting edge of smartphone design for usability, accounting for 55% of all mobile internet traffic in the US as of October 2009 [35].
+We gathered real-life network traces from 27 iPhone 3GS users over the course of 3 months by installing logging software we developed, called LiveLab [38].
+The phones were running the iOS 3.x operating system throughout the study, the latest version available at the beginning of the study.
+We chose the iPhone because it represents the cutting edge of smartphone design for usability, accounting for 55% of all mobile internet traffic in the US as of October 2009 [39].
 Additionally, iPhone users have access to the largest number of third-party applications from the Apple App Store and numerous third-party repositories.